Skip to Content

 The following is a stepped process; your steps may differ slightly; although snowblower engines are similar, they aren’t identical.

-Removing the armature:
+Removing the coil/armature:

 Blower housing